R-unic/ts-interpreter/README.md

 ## Examples

-Check out [https://github.com/R-unic/ts-interpreter/tree/master/example](the examples directory) to see everything currently supported
+Check out [the examples directory](https://github.com/R-unic/ts-interpreter/tree/master/example) to see everything currently supported

 ## Will not be implemented